BrentGrammer/PROGNOTES/Architecture/CleanArchitecture-BobMartin.md

 I.e. use cases calling the presenter - must not be direct, the use case calls an interface in the inner circle and have the presenter in the outer circle implement it.
 The higher level policy cannot mention the name of the lower level in it.

-Interfaces are implemented by lower level users and owned by higher level component being used
+Interfaces are implemented by lower level users and owned by higher level component being used.

 ### Services